Susan R. Grant, Ph.D. - Neurolinguist

 Dr. Grant and her husband live in Northern Baltimore County.
 They have one son.

 Dr. Oliver serves as the lead psychologist at the Dyslexia Tutoring Program and presented in 2016 at the International Dyslexia Association Conference.
 He taught at the Johns Hopkins University and the University of Baltimore.
 In 2003, the Governor appointed him to the Maryland Advisory Council on Mental Hygiene, and he was appointed to the Special Education State Advisory Committee in 2007 by Maryland's Secretary of Education.
+He is a founding member of Right to Read Maryland.

 Dr. Eddie brings extensive expertise in psychoeducational and cognitive assessments, therapies, and school advocacy to this practice.